Nkemjika-123/Cybersecurity-Governance-Framework/README.md

 ---

 ## 2. Introduction & Project Objectives
 The digital transformation of healthcare brings immense benefits but also significant risks, especially concerning sensitive patient data.
+This project simulates a real-world scenario to identify gaps and build a resilient cybersecurity governance structure.

-**Primary Objectives:**
+Primary Objectives:
-- **Identify & Assess:** Discover and evaluate cybersecurity vulnerabilities within the simulated infrastructure.
+•	Identify & Assess: Discover and evaluate cybersecurity vulnerabilities within the agency's simulated infrastructure.
-- **Govern & Comply:** Develop policies aligned with **NDPR, GDPR, ISO 27001, NIST CSF**.
+•	Govern & Comply: Develop policies and strategies aligned with NDPR, GDPR, ISO 27001, and NIST CSF to address identified risks.
-- **Implement & Monitor:** Create a phased remediation and auditing plan.
+•	Implement & Monitor: Create a phased action plan for remediation, ongoing auditing, and continuous improvement to ensure sustained compliance and security.

 ---